X

 Tennessee.

-One might guess that any culture in his Duster, Texas household came
+One might guess that any culture in R.T.'s Duster, Texas household came

-from the Richards family.
+from his wife's family, the Richards of Nashville, Arkansas.
 About the best one can say of R.T. himself is

 that he was enterprising and shrewd.
 He became a well-to-do